CyrusKashef/BK_Randomizer/README.txt

 * In Click Clock Wood, there is an occasional glitch where the player can collect 11/10 Jiggies when items are only shuffled within the world.
 The reason is unknown, but may only occur with abnormal or potential softlock Jiggies/Tokens/Honeycombs.
 * Randomizing the warps within worlds by game may result in warps that crash the game.
 * Some of the Model/Animation/Properties features may crash the credits, and this feature was only barely tested on Everdrive.
+* For unknown reasons, when the final note door has the number 9 in it, it may cause the player to crash when entering Gruntilda's lair.
+Just change your final note door value to another value without a 9 and you should be fine.

 # FAQ